Intelligent-Silicon/AutoUnattend/offlineServicing.md

 These can include language packs, windows update packages, drivers, and programs for users.

 This pass runs during the windowsPE Microsoft-Windows-Setup pass, by extracting and installing windows, and the runs the DISM (Deployment Image Servicing and Management) program.

-It probably doesnt work with ```.ESD``` files though.?
+As at 20250613:YYYYMMDD, DISM using WimFltr v2 extractor, with the command Dism /add-package used in ```offlineServicing``` fails to add Window's Update .MSU packages to the ```.ESD``` windows image file format.

 https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism